-Most students will have one or two study periods per week.
-In Year 11, these may be used for additional sessions in certain subjects, depending on student and subject needs.
-The exception to this would be students studying Formal Swedish as well as a subject in each Options Block; they would then have a full timetable.
+Some students will have one study period per week.
+In Year 11, these may be used for time to catch up on work or work on coursework.
+The exception to this would be students studying Formal Swedish or Swedish as a second language as well as a subject in each Options Block; they would then have a full timetable.

-Further details regarding non-examined subjects and Swedish can be found on pages 59 to 62 of this booklet.
+Further details regarding non-examined subjects and Swedish can be found on pages 58 to 61 of this booklet.